-As there is no safe level for pollution, is adopting the WHO guideline for PM{2.5} too simplistic?
+As there is no safe level for pollution, is adopting the WHO guideline for PM2.5 too simplistic?

 The WHO have said that no threshold has been identified below which no damage to health is observed.
-However, this amendment does not stop the Government from going further on PM{2.5} or setting other targets to tackle other forms of air pollution, rather, it sets a minimum, evidence-based threshold to drive reductions in air pollution across the country.
+However, this amendment does not stop the Government from going further or setting other targets to tackle other forms of air pollution, rather, it sets a minimum, evidence-based threshold to drive reductions in air pollution across the country.

-Adopting the WHO guideline for PM{2.5} would guarantee a better level of health protection for everyone including those disproportionately affected by toxic air such as children and older people.
+Adopting the WHO guideline for PM2.5 would guarantee a better level of health protection for everyone including those disproportionately affected by toxic air such as children and older people.
 The recent inquest into the death of nine year-old Ella Adoo-Kissi-Debrah have put a name and a face to the very real harm that air pollution has - not only on individuals but also on their families.
 In the inquest, the coroner explicitly highlighted Ella's exposure to levels of air pollution above WHO guidelines and existing legal limits and concluded that this "excessive" pollution contributed to her death.

-The Government has proposed a "dual approach" to tackling PM{2.5} pollution so is Amendment 20 necessary?
+The Government has proposed a "dual approach" to tackling PM2.5 pollution so is this amendment necessary?

 We welcome the Government's commitment to also adopting a new exposure reduction target as this would help to drive improvements in areas that may already be below WHO guideline levels.
-However, this needs to sit alongside an ambitious ambient concentration target that provides a minimum basic level of protection for everybody based on the scientific evidence and delivered within this decade.
+However, this needs to sit alongside an ambitious ambient concentration target that provides a minimum basic level of protection for everybody based on the scientific evidence and within the next decade.
 A legal framework that drives down average exposure, but allows very high levels of pollution to remain in those areas that are worst affected, would not be a fair one.
 People should not be condemned to poor health based on where they live, work or study.